alexzerozeroone/jx/README.md

 javascript-site-scripts

 # what is this
-just exploits for websites, go on the website and paste the code in the console by pressing CTRL+SHIFT+I or F12.
+just some fun exploits for websites, go on the website and paste the code in the console by pressing CTRL+SHIFT+I or F12.

 # list